jacobrosenthal/balena-crypto-nodes/readme.md

 # balena-crypto-nodes

 Just my toy rapsberry pi balena setup for some crypto nodes.
 Memory really going to be an issue on anything except a pi4 with 4gbs of Ram....
-Also requires at least 200gb ssd (at time of writing) with label STORAGE.
+Also requires at least 300gb for a full eth node (at time of writing) USB 3.1 SATA III [UAS or UASP](https://en.wikipedia.org/wiki/USB_Attached_SCSI) or better SSD with label STORAGE.
+To set it up the first time from linux:
 * `apt-get update && apt-get install parted`
 * `lsusb`
 * `parted /dev/sda`